ko1/debug/README.md

 * `c[ontinue]`
   * Resume the program.
 * `q[uit]` or `Ctrl-D`
-  * Finish debugger (with a process, if not remote debugging).
+  * Finish debugger (with the debuggee process on non-remote debugging).
 * `kill`
-  * Stop the debuggee program.
+  * Stop the debuggee process.

 ### Breakpoint